 But OH>>>how an educator who allowed a Type 1 diabetic to play basketball with a 500 blood sugar was not seen as abusive; or that teacher that is “married” to her student from last year and was under investigation still has a job?
 But, then I wonder how administration still hold positions after lying and ….let me stop and just show the emails or not…I already sent to EEO and forwarded them up the chain and they still are holding on to their word, their lie….#noIntent #ButICRIED #RacismISEVERYWhereHESaid #HeToldAColleague #MARCH19 #MARCH20 #MARCH21 ….

 You see, I am not bitter.
 I am unbothered.
-I have prayed and I have taken myself out of the situation, but what I advocate for and what I seek is justice is a woman who might not be as strong as I am.
-A woman who is a single mom.
+I have prayed and I have taken myself out of the situation, but what I advocate for and what I seek is justice for is a woman who might not be as strong as I am.
+A woman who is a single mom like I have been.
 A woman who might not have the support that I have.
 Black women “may be found courageously battling with those evils which such conditions always entail.
 Many a herione of whom the world will never hear has thus sacrificed her life to her race amid surroundings and in the face of privations…” Black men work “with tireless energy and eager zeal…in every conceivable way to elevate their race.”
 Well, most of us…You know those that are not afraid to admit things.
 Those that will stick to their “truth” and I can assume what will be said….

 I recall chatting with Gilmore when he was unsure about how to read the data for PARCC testing.
 He was nervous because Dominguez showed up during our convo, but I stated “When I get to my room I will send the email” because he obviously had no idea what he was doing.
 But I would not want anyone to fail, so I helped.
 This is what many cannot seem to do.
 I also remember (and this is what he will use against me and say again, I had no intent of resigning on March 20th even though my resignation has this date and I told him face to face with tears in my eyes) having a conversation with him about his wife and I being Geminis.
 He shared about his wife and her temper.

 Although I am a Gemini, it takes a lot to upset me.
 It takes a lot to “ruffle my feathers.”
 So, when I resigned with the intent never to come back to Fort Knox High School because my sanity was more important than dealing with bullying, harassment, and disrespect from my colleagues, it was not an emotional decision.
 It was a decision that I spoke with several about.
-It was a decision that I prayed about and it was after that meeting that I knew I couldn’t work for a person who was afraid….to be a Black man….A Black man that was not afraid to wear a durag nor walk on egg shells when telling his story.
+It was a decision that I prayed about and it was after that meeting that I knew I couldn’t work for a person who was afraid….to be a Black man….A Black man that was afraid to wear a durag and who would walk on egg shells when telling his story.
 One that was afraid to just say point black, the word nigger is outdated and share the “sentiments” of such word as it relates to being a Black man in America, but of course …. it wasn’t.

 It was a decision that I made because I was tired of being that mockery of a Black woman.
 I had decided I could not do what I saw others who looked like me do.
 It worked(s) for them, but not for me, so when I shared with him I was done, I was done.
 Most of my mentors are Black men and through the emails they had first hand viewing and the objective incidents I shared, they reminded me at 69 plus years old never to remain quiet.
 They reminded me (most in politics) that I need to use my voice because in order to help our babies, we first need honest people who will always stand up for what is right; even if that does provoke a person to call me Malcolm X. We like Malcolm because he stood for something.